-Learn about the Navajo nation with these easy weaving projects for kids!
+Learn about the Navajo Nation with these easy weaving projects for kids!
 Explore a collection of Navajo weaving videos and activities for kids.
 One way to honor Indigenous Peoples Day with your child.

 Let’s get started on this Indigenous Peoples Day weaving activity!